 A famous movie star dog

 Cairn terrier fans know that Toto, from the iconic movie The Wizard of Oz, was pretty much the quintessential Cairn: feisty and bold, smart and determined (as only a terrier can be!).
 Who can forget Toto trotting jauntily along with Dorothy and her three companions along the yellow brick road, or pulling back the curtain for the big reveal of the sham “Wizard”?

 In real life Toto was a ‘she’ and her name was Terry.
 Furthermore, the best known Cairn terrier of all time was essentially a rescue dog.
 Her original owners, unable to housebreak their stubborn puppy, brought her to a trainer, Carl Spitz, and basically abandoned her there.

-This brought us such notable breeds as the West Highland White terrier, the Skye terrier (Cairns are sometimes referred to as short-haired Skye terriers in historical accounts of the breed), and of course the Scottish terrier.
+This brought us such notable breeds as the West Highland White terrier, the Skye terrier (Cairns are sometimes referred to as short-haired Skye terriers in historical accounts of the breed), and of course the Scottish Terrier or Scottie.

 Named for the rock piles where they hunted

 An old Scottish word, a cairn is a mound of stones piled up either as a memorial, to mark property lines, or as a trail/path marker.
 On Highland game preserves, rodents were known to live beneath these rock cairns.
 Small and plucky, Cairn terriers were fearless in their digging around the cairns to get at the rodents under them.

 Cairn terriers were a breed found in the Western Highlands as early as the 1600s, but the name Cairn terrier wasn’t official until the late 1800s.